klezi10/klezi10/README.md

 ### Welcome👋
  I'm currently learning Frontend Development, focusing on JavaScript and React.

- Check out my last project <a href="https://github.com/klezi10/random-password-generator">Random Password Generator</a> built in vanilla JavaScript.
+ Check out my last project <a href="https://github.com/klezi10/random-password-generator">Random Password Generator</a> and a coding challenge <a href="https://github.com/klezi10/Coding-Challenge-Tip-Calculator-app">Tip Calculator App</a>, both built in vanilla JavaScript.

 <!--
 **klezi10/klezi10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.